 It's not personal, and it's not to annoy you.
-The short explanation is that we assume you don't want to hear from us if you aren't opening or clicking anything we send.
+The short explanation is that we assume you don't want to hear from us if you aren't clicking on anything we send.
 Or rather, email spam filters make that assumption.

 This is serious for us, because if you don't open our emails, but we keep sending them to you, they won't reach anyone, and that puts us out of business.